theo-armour/theo-armour.github.io/README.md

 ## concept

-This is the eigth significant update to the theo-armour.github.io.
+This is the eighth significant update to the theo-armour.github.io.
 It the fastest, most quickly built to date - taking less than a day to build.

 ## mission